 When environmental issues intersect with business and real estate matters, Morgan Lewis provides clients coordinated representation by lawyers with a collective command of the critical finance, land use, real estate, energy, and myriad transactional concerns at play.
 We represent buyers and sellers, investors, lenders, and venture capital funds in mergers and acquisitions, asset and stock deals, and real property transactions, among other matters.

-Morgan Lewis lawyers work with the entire suite of federal and state environmental statutes—including the National Environmental Policy Act (NEPA) and its state counterparts, such as the California Environmental Quality Act (CEQA), which may have special importance for projects on or near environmentally sensitive lands—that may affect projects of any size.
+Morgan Lewis lawyers work with the entire suite of U.S. federal and state environmental statutes—including the U.S. National Environmental Policy Act (NEPA) and its state counterparts, such as the California Environmental Quality Act (CEQA), which may have special importance for projects on or near environmentally sensitive lands—that may affect projects of any size.
 We advise clients across geographic and industry boundaries in order to identify risks, defend projects or acquisitions, and negotiate deals that properly allocate environmental risks.
 The practice is particularly versed in developing strategies aimed at favorably resolving complex matters, such as those arising from projects located on brownfields property, including energy facilities. » more

 Morgan Lewis offers the critical combination of subject-matter command, government-agency insight, and geographic reach necessary to steer clients clear of criminal prosecution in environmental matters, or to favorably resolve enforcement proceedings that are unavoidable.
-Our Environmental Crimes Practice is composed of white collar, environmental, and OSHA attorneys—among them numerous federal prosecutors and agency alumni with years of background trying environmental cases.
-This interdisciplinary team includes the former Assistant Attorney General for the Justice Department's Environment and Natural Resources Division, the only person to have served both as the government's top environmental enforcement lawyer and as a U.S. attorney.
+Our Environmental Crimes Practice is composed of white collar, environmental, and OSHA lawyers—among them numerous federal prosecutors and agency alumni with years of background trying environmental cases.
+This interdisciplinary team includes the former Assistant Attorney General for the U.S. Justice Department's Environment and Natural Resources Division, the only person to have served both as the government's top environmental enforcement lawyer and as a U.S. attorney.
 The team also includes several other former U.S. attorneys. » more

 Environmental Insurance Recovery